 First, download the Blogging_Income dataset.
 You can find it here.

-* Note: the numbers in this dataset are totally made up for the purposes of this DIY.
-How much money a blog makes depends on all sorts of different factors such as quality of content, type of monetization, frequency of posting, and strength of outreach network.
+* Note: the numbers in this dataset are made up for the purposes of this exercise.
+How much money a blog makes depends on all sorts of different factors such as the quality of content, type of monetization, frequency of posting, and strength of outreach network.

 Install Anaconda and launch Spyder